-For technical or hedging purposes, the Fund may hold up to 10% of its net assets in cash or cash equivalents and derivatives for risk management purposes.
+For technical or hedging purposes, the Fund may hold up to 10% of its net assets in cash or cash equivalents (such as money market instruments, money market funds) and derivatives for risk management purposes.
 The Fund may hedge credit risk through credit default swaps linked to one or more major credit indice(s).
 Due to their technical and neutral nature, such assets do not qualify as sustainable investments and no minimum safeguards have been put in place.